astampoulis/makam-paper-funpearl/makamcode/10-summary.md

-# Where our heroes summarize what they've done and our story concludes before the credits start rolling
+# In which our heroes summarize what they've done and our story concludes before the credits start rolling

 STUDENT.
 I feel like we've done a lot here.
 And some of the things we did I don't think I've seen in the literature before, but then again, it's not clear to me what's